kaspar-p/kvstore/docs/compaction.md

 ## Size of files

-The size of a file heavily effects the compaction algorithm.
+The size of a file heavily affects the compaction algorithm.
 It's much more difficult to keep running buffers (in an external sorting way) to existing files than to just _assume_ that every file fits into the available memory size.